MaastrichtU-IDS/d2s-docs/docs/start-create-mappings.md

   * You just need to generate proper URIs using `BIND`
   * And write the statements corresponding to the target representation

+> [PharmGKB](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/blob/master/mapping/pharmgkb/transform/1/insert-pharmgkb.rq) is a good example of complex TSV file.

 * [xml2rdf](https://github.com/MaastrichtU-IDS/xml2rdf) generates a SPARQL mapping file for each array it detects
-  * Mapping generation for XML is still experimental as it is complex to detext which fields should be mapped.
+  * Mapping generation for XML is still experimental as it is complex to detect which fields should be mapped.
   * Be careful when iterating on multiple different child arrays for a parent node in your SPARQL query.
 It can blow up the processing time.

     * Always split your queries to never iterate over more than one array for a parent node.